dtzx00/Automated-LLM-Probes/README.md

 Edit this file (or filter the loaded list in code) to choose which models are probed.

-## Design notes
+## Requirements

-- Python 3.9+
+- Python 3.9+ and required package: [Automated-Intelligence-Tests](https://github.com/dtzx00/Automated-Intelligence-Tests)
-- Only two external packages: `openai` and `anthropic`
+- Only two external packages for model API: `openai` and `anthropic`
 - All other providers are OpenAI-compatible and reuse the same client with a different base URL
-- Pure and minimal — no over-engineering